svekars/katacoda-scenarios/getting-started/step7.md

   "pipeline": {
     "name": "montage"
   },
-  "description": "A pipeline that combines images from the `images` and `edges` repositories into a montage.", "input": {
+  "description": "A pipeline that creates a montage.", "input": {
     "cross": [ {
       "pfs": {